How To Become A Voice Actor

 - training / e-learning

-First of all don’t be put off by the word technical.
-The ‘technical’ skills you need to learn involve how you record and then edit your recording and of course you will need a home studio to do this.
+First of all, don’t be put off by the word technical.
+The ‘technical’ skills you need to learn to involve how you record and then edit your recording and of course you will need a home studio to do this.
 This needn’t be a daunting prospect though.
 Many freelance sound engineers are available who can help you with this – contact us if you want a reputable one.

-Learning to setup and use audio equipment isn’t hard.
+Learning to set up and use audio equipment isn’t hard.
 There are lots of step by step videos in our library to help you.
 Once you have your home studio setup, along with the audio equipment you need, using it becomes second nature.

 Learning to edit and record audio is not difficult either.
 There are lots of good software packages on the market and we provide easy to follow, comprehensive training on how to use them.

 Some examples of the software that you can use:

 We cover these in detail and which are best suited to voiceover later in this guide.
 So, before you go out and buy any recording equipment, software or anything – read the rest of this guide for the best advice and information.